adamfortuna/evaleverything.com/source/_posts/2013-09-06-designing-eval-everything.markdown

 ## Twitter Bootstrap

 It's hard to mention Twitter Bootstrap to designers and not get an instant groan of pain.
 I imagine to some of them it's similar to starting up a Rails application using scaffolding, but putting it into production.
-That being said, it did help me get this site off the ground with some inteligent defaults in place.
+That being said, it did help me get this site off the ground with some intelligent defaults in place.

 For the most part, Bootstrap is used only for the layout at this point.
 Ideally I'll strip it out some time in the future, but until then it's been an amazing tool to help me get started.